ramakarl/OpenGLText/README.md

 - As the rendering example above demonstrates one can write a simple, independent GL text render for these baked .bin/.tga
 - It is not necessary to link OpenGLText, GLText or Freetype2 to your own game or application.
 - You only need these libraries if you plan to rebuild bakeFonts or OpenGLText:
-- Freetype2 is BSD or GPLv2 licensed.
-This work uses the GPLv2 license.
+- Freetype2 is BSD or GPLv2 licensed (not LGPL).
-- GLText is GLPv2 licensed.
+- GLText is LGLPv2 licensed.
-- bakeFonts is GPLv2 licensed (as a patch, 95% of its code is GLText)
+- bakeFonts is LGPLv2 licensed (as a patch, 95% of its code is GLText)

 ## Building